observablehq/plot/docs/marks/delaunay.md

 Plot.voronoi(penguins, {x: "culmen_depth_mm", y: "culmen_length_mm"})
 ```

-Draws polygons for each cell of the Voronoi tesselation of the points given by the **x** and **y** channels.
+Draws polygons for each cell of the Voronoi tessellation of the points given by the **x** and **y** channels.

-If a **z** channel is specified, the input points are grouped by *z*, and separate Voronoi tesselations are constructed for each group.
+If a **z** channel is specified, the input points are grouped by *z*, and separate Voronoi tessellations are constructed for each group.

 ## voronoiMesh(*data*, *options*)